Living Learning Communities

-At Mount Ida, we pride ourselves on our tight-knit, diverse community and believe that our living learning communities serve both participating students and the community-at-large.
+At Mount Ida, we pride ourselves on our tight-knit, diverse community and believe that our Living Learning Communities serve both participating students and the community-at-large.
 The built-in support of group study sessions and specially selected resident assistants ensure you have excellent resources at your fingertips, along with a great community of friends in the same or related programs.

-With about 55 residents, you will have ample opportunity to meet potential friends and will have easy access to built-in academic support from upperclassman peer tutors whenever you need it, whether in class or at your residence hall.
+With approximately 60 residents, you will have ample opportunity to meet potential friends and will have easy access to built-in academic support from upperclassman peer tutors whenever you need it, whether in class or at your residence hall.

 Women in Science Experience (WISE)